jerboa88/komodo/README.md

 - **[Better Segments for Strava]** - A userscript for Strava that adds additional stats and features to the starred segments page.

+## 💕 Funding

+Find this project useful?
+[Sponsoring me] will help me cover costs and **_commit_** more time to open-source.

+If you can't donate but still want to contribute, don't worry.
+There are many other ways to help out, like:

+- 📢 reporting (submitting feature requests & bug reports)
+- 👨‍💻 coding (implementing features & fixing bugs)
+- 📝 writing (documenting & translating)
+- 💬 spreading the word
+- ⭐ starring the project

+I appreciate the support!

 [Better Segments for Strava]: https://github.com/jerboa88/better-segments-for-strava
 [Biome]: https://biomejs.dev/
 [Bun]: https://bun.sh/